Mitchell scores 35, leads Jazz past Grizzlies 126-110

+SALT LAKE CITY (AP) — Donovan Mitchell went into attack mode on one possession after another against the Memphis Grizzlies.
+It opened a new level of offensive efficiency that lifted the Utah Jazz to another comfortable victory.

-SALT LAKE CITY (AP) — Donovan Mitchell had 35 points and seven assists to lead the Utah Jazz to a 126-110 victory over the Memphis Grizzlies on Saturday night.
+Mitchell had 35 points and seven assists to lead the Jazz to a 126-110 win over the Grizzlies on Saturday night.
+He shot 12 of 17 from the field and was directly involved in scoring or assisting nearly half of Utah’s 46 baskets.

+“The biggest thing was being aggressive,” said Mitchell, who handled point guard duties with Mike Conley sidelined.
+“With a man down, everyone has got to raise their level.
+I just did it through scoring.”

-Jordan Clarkson scored 28 points off the bench.
+Jordan Clarkson scored 28 points off the bench for Utah.
 Rudy Gobert chipped in 16 points and 14 rebounds, while Joe Ingles added 15 points and seven assists.

 The Jazz (34-11) made 19 3-pointers and shot 50% percent from the field overall on their way to their 19th consecutive win at home.